glycodynamics/DockingPieTutor/README.md

 DockingPie is compatible with incentive PyMOL builds distributed by [Schrodinger](https://pymol.org/2/ "Schrodinger website") (required PyMOL version >= 2.3.4) and open source builds (required PyMOL version >= 2.3.0).

-DockingPie is distributed freely to the public and it has been tested and runs on Windows, macOS and Linux versions of PyMOL.
+DockingPie is distributed freely to the public, and it has been tested and runs on the Windows, macOS, and Linux versions of PyMOL.

-(Some incompatibilities may arise with the usage of PyMOL version 2.5.x if ‘undo’ function is enabled, which in PyMOL 2.5.2 still shows some shortcomings.
-Therefore, when the plugin is opened, the ‘undo’ function is automatically disabled and it is strongly suggested to keep it disabled when using the plugin.)
+Some incompatibilities may arise with the usage of PyMOL version 2.5.x if the "undo" function is enabled, which in PyMOL 2.5.2 still shows some shortcomings.
+Therefore, when the plugin is opened, the "undo" function is automatically disabled, and it is strongly suggested to keep it disabled when using the plugin.

 ### Download
 PyMOL Software download links: [Windows](https://pymol.org/installers/PyMOL-2.5.4-Windows-x86_64.exe)  |  [Mac OS](https://pymol.org/installers/PyMOL-2.5.4_420-MacOS-py37.dmg)  | [Linux](https://pymol.org/installers/PyMOL-2.5.4_404-Linux-x86_64-py37.tar.bz2)